jerydam/Leo_wheres_alex/README.md

 <br />

 **3. Multiparty computation attacks: timeout and denial of service** <br />
-The secret sauce of Where's Alex is solving the rage-quit, colllusion and denial of service problem with incentive engineering and game design.
+The secret sauce of Where's Luna is solving the rage-quit, colllusion and denial of service problem with incentive engineering and game design.

 <br />